alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-01-26-unit-testing-a-python-boto3-lambda-function-using-placebo.md

     self.assertEquals(encrypted_ami, 'ami-2939214a')
 ```

 Here I say if I call the `encrypt` method on the `AMIEncrypter` with those arguments similar to what I passed in on the script's CLI, the script returns an expected AMI ID.
-And with understanding of the code, I know that this test exercises all of the code in one of the main logic pathways through the code.
+And with understanding of the code, I know that this test exercises one of its main logic pathways through it.
+(The other main one would `testEncryptAMISameAccount`, not shown here.)

 ### Running the test